When can I start?

-The person leading the activity whose contact details are shown in Footprints.
-Please do not attempt to book in via sms/text message, as our leaders will need to speak to you to confirm a few things first (e.g. that you are suitably fit for the grading of walk, any health problems we need to know about).
+The person leading the activity whose contact details are shown along with a full description of the event and the cutoff date for joining in Events.
+Please do not attempt to book in via sms/text message, as our Leaders will need to speak to you to confirm a few things first (e.g. that you are suitably fit for the grading of walk, you have the appropriate equipment etc.).

 Do I have to be a member?

-No, but we ask that visitors who participate in more than three days of activities will then seek to become a full member.
-(And it will save you having to pay $5 per day for every activity)
+No, but we expect that visitors who participate in more than three days of activities will then seek to become a full member.
+(And it will save you having to pay $5 per day for every activity.)

 What about transport?